filipbagen/TDDC17/README.md

 ## Lab 5

-We did reinforcement learning to train a rocket to hover by discretizing its angle and velocity and using Q-learning updates based on specified rewards, and observed that without exploration the agent only performs its initial random action.
+We did reinforcement learning to train a rocket to hover by discretizing its angle and velocity and using Q-learning updates based on specified rewards.

 ![](data/lab5.gif)

 ## Lab 6

-We modeled a planning task for our household robot to unlock doors using the Unified Planning Library and then applied greedy best-first search and A\* search techniques to determine optimal plans and their associated costs.
+We modeled a planning task for a household robot to unlock doors using the Unified Planning Library and then applied greedy best-first search and A\* search techniques to determine optimal plans and their associated costs.